bogamie/bogamie.github.io/_posts/Computer Architecture/2024-09-27-computer-architecutre-2.md

 [^7]: Binary representation used for communication within a computer system.
 [^8]: Numbers in base 16.
 [^9]: The field that denotes the operation and format of an instruction.
+[^10]: An instruction that requires the comparison of two values and that allows for a subsequent transfer of control to a new address in the program based on the outcome of the comparison.